aspose-words/Aspose.Words-Documentation/java/developer-guide/linq-reporting-engine/template-syntax/composing-expressions/working-with-types/_index.md

 - The type does not represent an array.
 - The type identifier does not contain generic type arguments.

-Also, the engine allows you to use anonymous types in template expressions.
+Also, the engine enables you to use anonymous types in template expressions.
 Such types are useful while composing expressions with grouping by many keys.
 See “Appendix A. Enumeration Extension Methods” for the examples.